Build Information Files

 Run and Debug Management

-The CMSIS-Toolbox build system manages device/board/software components, controls the build output (typically ELF/DWARF files), and has provisions for HEX, BIN and post-processing.
-It allows to manage different target-types and the context set manages the images that belong to a target.
+The CMSIS-Toolbox build system manages software packs that contain information about device, board, and software components.
+It controls the build output (typically ELF/DWARF files), and has provisions for HEX, BIN and post-processing.
+Using the context set it manages the application images for different target-types.

 Run and Debug Information Management

-The <solution-name>+<target-type>.cbuild-run.yml file represents a single target-type of a solution.
+The <solution-name>+<target-type>.cbuild-run.yml file represents a single target-type of a csolution project.

 cbuild-run: